KangkanLahkar/Sudoku-Solver---Java/README.md

 # Sudoku-Solver---Java
 This is a java sudoku solver.
-One can use this either by entering values in 9*9 grid or passing an array manually
+One can use this either by entering values in 9*9 grid or passing an array manually.

+One can use the sudoku.zip file and extract it on eclipse for better results

 How to use it?
 1. Extract the files in eclipse.